Mr D Talbot (Curriculum Lead for Physical Education)

 During Years 7, 8 and 9 pupils will develop skills and apply them to a range of different sporting activities.
-They will also learn how to coach and officiate sports to enhance their knowledge and understanding of each activity.
+They will also learn how to coach and officiate in sports to enhance their knowledge and understanding of each activity in preparation for Key Stage 4.
 Our curriculum in Key Stage 3 includes Football, Basketball, Netball, Athletics, Rounders, Softball, Cricket, Rugby, Hockey, Health Related Fitness, Orienteering, Handball, Badminton, Dance and Gymnastics.

 During Years 10 and 11 pupils have the opportunity to specialise their skills within selected activities.
 The emphasis for each pupil generally involves three areas in which they may choose to develop.
 These include games-based activities where they are required to develop and demonstrate their skills and tactical knowledge, fitness-based activities where pupils are required to develop their fitness over a period of time through circuit, weight and aerobic training methods and racket/striking and fielding activities where the focus for pupils is to enhance co-ordination and outwit their opponents.